chiossif/OSGeo-Live-el/en/overview/geoserver_overview.rst

      A GIS client can request the actual raster data for use in spatial analysis.
 This allows a user to create applications which can model the process described by your data.

 **On the fly reprojection:**
      GeoServer supports the majority of the EPSG database of projections and can reproject to any of them on demand to allow clients with limited reprojection support to pass the load to the server.

-**WMS Tiling Cache**
+**Tiling Cache**
-    `GeoWebCache <http://geowebcache.org/>`_ is a WMS tiling client.
-It runs as a proxy server between a map client and map server, caching tiles as they are requested, eliminating redundant requests and saving large amounts of processing time.
-GeoWebCache has been integrated into GeoServer.
+    `GeoWebCache <http://geowebcache.org/>`_, which is integrated into GeoServer, tiles and caches map images from a variety of sources such as WMS.
+It implements various service interfaces (such as WMS-C, WMTS, TMS, Google Maps KML, Virtual Earth) in order to accelerate and optimize map image delivery.
+It can also recombine tiles to work with regular WMS clients.

+**Web Processing Service (WPS)**
+    Geospatial algorithms, including those from :doc:`JTS <jts_overview>`, can be called through GeoServer's :doc:`WPS <../standards/wps_overview>` interface.
+This includes the chaining of processes, and using rendering transformations to create powerful visualisations through the WMS interface.

 Implemented Standards
 --------------------------------------------------------------------------------